geoarrow/geoarrow-rs/README.md

 ## References

+- [Prototyping GeoRust + GeoArrow in WebAssembly](https://observablehq.com/@kylebarron/prototyping-georust-geoarrow-in-webassembly) gives an early preview of the JavaScript API.
 - [GeoArrow and GeoParquet in deck.gl](https://observablehq.com/@kylebarron/geoarrow-and-geoparquet-in-deck-gl) gives an overview of what GeoArrow's memory layout looks like under the hood, even though it's focused on how to render the data on a map.
 - [Thoughts on GEOS in WebAssembly](https://kylebarron.dev/blog/geos-wasm) introduces why I think GeoRust + GeoArrow on the web has significant potential.
 - [Zero-copy Apache Arrow with WebAssembly](https://observablehq.com/@kylebarron/zero-copy-apache-arrow-with-webassembly) explains how the JavaScript bindings are able to move memory between JavaScript and WebAssembly so efficiently.